merative/acd-containers/src/pages/installing/planning.md

 `ibm-wh-acd-operator-system` is the default namespace used.
 The ACD operator may be deployed into a different namespace, one per namespace.
 The ACD service may be deployed into the same namespace as its operator or cluster wide (all namespaces).

-All resources created for an ACD installation are namespace-scoped with the except of the ACD CustomResourceDefinition (CRD) itself.
+All resources created for an ACD installation are namespace-scoped except for the ACD CustomResourceDefinition (CRD) itself.
 CustomResourceDefinitions are non-namespaced and are available to all namespaces.

 ### Storage